erick-araujo-dev/desafio-api/README.md

 ## Overview

 SorteOnlineDesafioApi is an ASP.NET Web API project designed to manage clients and orders for a store.
 It is built using .NET version 7.0.
-For detailed information on the AuthController and other controllers, please refer to the [full documentation](https://erick-araujo-dev.github.io/desafio-doc/).
+For detailed information access the [full documentation](https://erick-araujo-dev.github.io/desafio-doc/).

 ## Base URL